The club runs practices for the entire year, divided into 3 sessions, with approximate dates:

 The Vice President is our primary contact for new members.
 The VP maintains the wait list and keeps the board up to date on its status.
 The VP sends new members general information and tends to emails from the club website.

-The head coach is responsible for the season plan and coaching schedule.
+The head coach is responsible for the season plan, coaching schedule and the day to day running of the team.
 Savannah has competed at the Beijing Olympics in 2008 and the London Games in 2012.
-She continues to pursue her craft as a distance swimmer when not providing valuable feedback to our members at practice.

 The Registrar handles yearly registration of returning and new members, registers members with and sends payments to MSABC.
 The registrar maintains the membership database of mailing and email address and member status.